 The resolution honors Sheriff Matthew Wade for his extensive and dedicated service to public safety and law enforcement in Calhoun County, Alabama.
 Beginning his career as a correctional officer in 1996, Sheriff Wade advanced through various roles, ultimately being appointed Sheriff in 2016 after the retirement of Sheriff Larry Amerson.
 He has made significant contributions to law enforcement, including being the first deputy from his office to graduate from the FBI National Academy and the first law enforcement executive to complete several prestigious leadership programs.
 His leadership has earned him respect and recognition, culminating in his recent appointment as President of the Alabama Sheriffs Association.

 As Sheriff Wade prepares for retirement, the resolution acknowledges not only his professional achievements but also his commitment to family and community, highlighting his role as a loving husband and father.
-The House of Representatives expresses its gratitude and high regard for his service, offering this resolution as a token of appreciation for his exemplary contributions to the safety and well-being of the people of Alabama.
+The House of Representatives expresses its highest honors and commendations for his distinguished service, recognizing his impact on the community and the future of law enforcement in Alabama.
+This resolution serves as a token of gratitude for his years of exemplary service and dedication to protecting and serving the people of Alabama.